JunweiLiang/Object_Detection_Tracking/COMMANDS.md

  --max_cosine_distance 0.5 --nn_budget 5
 ```

-Run object detection and visualization on images:
+Run object detection and visualization on images.
+This could be used to reproduce the official repo's tutorial output:
 ```
 $ python obj_detect_imgs.py --model_path efficientdet-d0 \
 --efficientdet_modelname efficientdet-d0 --is_efficientdet \